 - Short term counseling for individuals, couples, and families dealing with domestic violence, marital conflict, child/parent issues, mental-health issues, grief and loss, sexual assault, substance abuse, elder-care issues, and runaway/lockout issues

-- Crisis counseling and court advocacy for victims and witnesses of domestic violence, sexual assaults, and other violent crimes (Also, assistance with orders of protection)
+- Crisis counseling and court advocacy for victims and witnesses of domestic violence, sexual assaults and violent crimes, and provides assistance with orders of protection

 - 24-hour crisis response to traumatic incidents occurring in the village